 When a train service is subject to planned or unplanned engineering works, a low-floor bus service is normally provided.
 Where we are unable to provide such service, we will provide an accessible taxi at no extra charge, as long as you have a valid rail ticket for your journey.

 You can buy discounted tickets for your journey, and if you are travelling with a companion, they can also buy a ticket at the discounted price.

 Wheelchair accommodation on ScotRail trains is restricted to Standard Class carriages and to standard wheelchairs not exceeding 70cm wide, 120cm long, with a combined weight of less than 300 kilograms of user and wheelchair.
 These dimensions are in accordance with Interoperability PRM-TSI legislation.
 More information about discounts is available in our policy from page 16-18.

-Please note: our First Class areas don't have wheelchair accommodation so wheelchair users would need to be able to transfer to a seat.
-There is also no wheelchair access to accessible toilets from First Class.
+Please note: our First Class areas don't have wheelchair accommodation and there's no wheelchair access to accessible toilets from First Class.
+To travel in First Class, wheelchair users would need to be able to transfer to a seat.

 Light travel scooters, no greater than 104cm (41") long and 56cm (22") wide and with a combined weight of less than 300 kilograms (660 pounds) of user and scooter, can be accepted on all our trains.
 They are the only models that can be safely and efficiently manoeuvred into the disabled space.

 - Scooters must be stowed in the designated Disabled/Wheelchair areas